 Stay at The Jesselton for 1 night

-On the morning of day five, you will be collected from your hotel and transferred to the airport in time for a one and a half hour flight to Kota Kinabalu, the capital of Borneo’s Sabah state.
+This morning you will be collected from your hotel and transferred to the airport in time for a one and a half hour flight to Kota Kinabalu, the capital of Borneo’s Sabah state.
 The rest of the day is at your leisure to explore this buzzing city.
 Visit the city’s famed Central Market, sample delicious street food from across the globe at the hawker stalls, visit the magnificent city mosque or visit one of the city’s fascinating museums.

 Stay at MY Nature Resort for 1 night